codrina24/get_next_line/README.md

 Use `read()` in ft_read to read BUFFER_SIZE chunks.

-Append to static storage until a newline('\n') or EOF is reached.
+Append to static buffer until a newline('\n') or EOF is reached.

  - **Get the lines**